 The Leave camp has argued many times that these laws will continue to exist if Britain leaves the EU.
 While this may be true in the short term, and our rights would not disappear overnight, the future is less certain.

 The UK government has not always welcomed EU directives protecting the worker.
 There were bitter complaints against the law stating that part-time workers should have the same rights as full-time workers, for instance.
 If we left the EU, the government could very easily chip away at or scrap laws like these that are currently crucial to the worker.
-You may think this seems unlikely but, outside the EU, governments regularly curtail workers’ rights: in America for example, workers are legally entitled to no
+You may think this seems unlikely but, outside the EU, governments regularly curtail workers’ rights: in America for example, workers are legally entitled to no annual leave at all.

 Already, the UK government is not exceptionally benevolent to workers, particularly not under Conservative leadership.
 Conservative minister Michael Gove has said, “membership of the EU prevents us being able to change huge swathes of law” as a reason to leave.
 The idea that these changes would not include workers’ rights is naïve at best.
 Worse, current government estimates say that around 820,000 jobs are likely to be lost in the UK if we leave the EU: not a good start to renegotiations.

 Other Leave camp arguments have included the idea that the EU no longer has anything to offer the worker in terms of employment rights.
 However this seems to be untrue as, amongst other items on the agenda, campaigners from the EU are currently trying to tackle the dreaded zero-hours contract.

 Ultimately, the decision is based on who you trust to look after your rights as a worker.